Core modules

 dict

-phenopype.core.preprocessing.detect_reference(image, template, px_ratio, unit, get_mask=True, manual_fallback=True, correct_colours=False, min_matches=10, resize=1, **kwargs)#
+phenopype.core.preprocessing.detect_reference(image, template, px_ratio, unit, template_id='a', get_mask=True, manual_fallback=True, correct_colours=False, min_matches=10, resize=1, **kwargs)

 Find reference from a template created with “create_reference”.
 Image registration is run by the “AKAZE” algorithm.
 Future implementations will include more algorithms to select from.
 First, use “create_reference” with “mask=True” and pass the template to this function.
 This happends automatically in the low and high throughput workflow.
 Use “equalize=True” to adjust the histograms of all colour channels to the reference image.